daveking63/Jupyter-iPython-Notebooks-Deep-Learning-Notes/README.md

 <br>
     <li>Source: <a href=https://machinelearningmastery.com/tensorflow-tutorial-deep-learning-with-tf-keras/">TensorFlow 2 Tutorial: Get Started in Deep Learning With tf.keras.
 Jason Brownlee, 2019</a>
     <ul>
     <li>Code: the code is provided in the article.
-I used that code to produce a ipython notebook in Colab (see tf_2_tfKeras_Tutorial.ipynb) in the files with this repository.</li>
+I used that code to produce an iPython notebook in Colab (see tf_2_tfKeras_Tutorial.ipynb) in the files with this repository.</li>
     <li>Personal Notes: Covers a wide variety of deep learning algorithms utilizing TensorFlow 2 and tf.keras.
 Examples including: Ionosphere binary classification dataset to predicting whether a structure is in the atmosphere or not given radar returns; the Iris multiclass classification dataset for predicting the species of an iris flower given measures of the flower; the Boston Housing regression dataset for predicting housing values (a continuous variable) based on properities of the house and neighborhood; the MNIST dataset of digitized images of handwritten numbers between 0-9 and classified using Convolutional Neural Nets; the Car Sales dataset used to demonstrate LSTM RNN for univariate time series forecasting </li>.
      </ul>
      </li>